Dr. rer. nat. Nina Gerber

 Darmstadt

-Dr. Nina Gerber (née Kolb) joined the research group Work and Engineering Psychology as a Scientific Staff Member in November 2020.
-Her research interests are primarily in the areas of usable privacy & security, human-machine interaction, and product design.
-Within the framework of , she is working, among other things, on the interaction of safety (operational safety) and security (attack security) arising from networking in a smart city ( ATHENE) and on the development of a human-machine interface in autonomous vehicles (CRISP-SaL4).
-Mission SecUrban
+Before that, she lead the Privacy Buddy project and was involved in, among other things, projects exploring the interaction of safety (operational safety) and security (attack security) arising from networking in a smart city (Mission SecUrban) and on the development of a human-machine interface in autonomous vehicles (CRISP-SaL4).

 She completed her PhD at the Institute of Psychology under the supervision of Prof. Dr. Vogt in March 2020.
 The dissertation is entitled . ““I wonder how, I wonder why”: Supporting users in protecting their digital privacy by increasing risk awareness and knowledge as well as addressing protection obstacles”